-- 18.1 Shoalhaven Hospital (YXNW) Helicopter Landing Site (HLS).
+18.1 Shoalhaven Hospital (YXNW) Helicopter Landing Site (HLS).
 The HLS is for actual Aeromedical Evacuation (AME) use only as directed by the AME coordinator through NSW Ambulance Aeromedical Control Centre (02 9553 2233).
-This HLS is undergoing significant refurbishment and data on its future completed state is not presently available for publication. - 18.2 Due to the frequent usage by NSW Air Ambulance operators, the proximity of the car park and hospital infrastructure, and other 'fly neighbourly' considerations, usage of the HLS for training purposes should be limited to approach for overshoot only. - 18.3 Jaspers Brush airstrip (34 48.958S 150 39.710E) is a privately owned strip, which consists of two unrated grass runways; RWY 13/31 is approximately 700m in length and RWY 06/24 is approximately 650m in length.
-FAA aircraft may use the airstrip with approval from the owner. - 18.4 The South Coast Regional Recreational Flying Club (SCRFC) operates out of Jaspers Brush airstrip.
-Operations may occur within HN whilst R421 is active subject to ATC clearance; military traffic will have priority. - 18.5 Burrier a non-registered grass airstrip located at 34 52.145S 150 27.301E (6.3NM 307° from YSNW)
+This HLS is undergoing significant refurbishment and data on its future completed state is not presently available for publication.

+18.2 Due to the frequent usage by NSW Air Ambulance operators, the proximity of the car park and hospital infrastructure, and other 'fly neighbourly' considerations, usage of the HLS for training purposes should be limited to approach for overshoot only.

+18.3 Jaspers Brush airstrip (34 48.958S 150 39.710E) is a privately owned strip, which consists of two unrated grass runways; RWY 13/31 is approximately 700m in length and RWY 06/24 is approximately 650m in length.

+18.4 FAA aircraft may use Jaspers Brush subject to the terms of use specified within the letter of agreement between the airfield owner and COMFAA (DPE-OBJ).

+18.5 The South Coast Regional Recreational Flying Club (SCRFC) operates out of Jaspers Brush airstrip.
+Operations may occur within HN whilst R421 is active subject to ATC clearance; military traffic will have priority for the usage of the airspace surrounding Jaspers Brush airstrip.

+18.6 Burrier - a non-registered grass airstrip located at 34 52.145S 150 27.301E (6.3NM 307° from YSNW)